Abdominal Muscle Separation, also known as Diastasis of the Rectus Abdominus Muscle (DRAM)

 This separation generally resolves within 6-8 weeks post-partum.
 In some cases, this laxity remains and varying levels of separation can result.

 Those women that may be at greater risk of persistent post-natal separation:

 - Increase in weight or size of baby/babies

 - Chronic straining (constipation, cough etc)

 - Excessive abdominal loading (i.e. exercise)

 Coming soon Part 2 How to check and manage a DRAM……

-If you suspect you have an abdominal separation and need further advise or guidance contact us via email on firstname.lastname@example.org or make a booking HERE
+If you suspect you have abdominal separation and need further advice or guidance contact us via email at email@example.com or make a booking HERE

 By Sarah Henderson